robmoffat/k9/docs/sprints/sprint_007.md

 - Modify XML Loader so that elements are annotated with CSS Attributes DONE
 - Get the CSS loaded up on the server side by Batik.
 DONE
-- Extend CSS so that we add our new attributes for shapes, etc.
+- Extend CSS so that we add our new attributes for shapes, etc. DONE
-- Remove style information from the java Stylesheet
+- Remove style information from the java Stylesheet DONE

 ## Prelude:  Extending Batik